SarahADominguez/STA380-DSSM/README.md

 Notice that for the first rule, the foods make sense to be bought together.
 Clearly, the person is buying things to make something fruity!
-However, for the milk rule, notice that frozen meals, tropical fruit, yogurt, and then milk don't really create an interesting meaningful rule.
+However, for the milk rule, notice that frozen meals, tropical fruit, yogurt, and then milk don’t really create an interesting meaningful rule.
 Rather, it seems to be a conglomerate of random things.

 **Lift 10+**